 This can be as simple as using the rule of three to structure sentences, or mirroring common conversational patterns.
 In the cases of Intercom and Pitch, they write in a casual, conversational form, often breaking sentences up into clauses that match natural speaking rhythms:

 To generate compelling and engaging sentence structures, we have to embrace the somewhat difficult process of writing and rewriting a particular sentence until something just feels right.
-Whether that means reading and adjusting a sentence over and over until something clicks, writing a few different versions of a given sentence and comparing, or reading the sentence out loud to a colleague, everything has to be geared towards creating a feeling of harmony.
+Whether that means reading and adjusting a sentence over and over until something clicks, writing a few different versions of a given sentence and comparing, or reading the sentence to a colleague, everything should be geared towards creating something that feels right.

 With “good” sentence structures being so difficult to pin down and recreate reliably, rhetorical devices can provide some useful heuristics for generating interesting copy.
 Take a look at this list of rhetorical devices, for example.
 From alliteration to synaesthesia and beyond, there are dozens of rhetorical forms to help us write more compelling copy.